 Reading of response options aloud by the clinician

 In some cases, particularly when the device was in the clinician’s possession and outside the gaze of the patient, the clinician was seen to read out the various response options on the 7-point Likert scale to the patient.
-This caused long delays and generally appeared to be monotonous for both the patient and the clinician, seemingly impacting negatively on the TR.
+This caused long delays and generally appeared to be monotonous for both the patient and the clinician, seemingly impacting negatively on the therapeutic relationship.

 Clinicians omitting elements of the intervention